GE power chief Bolze says 'ready to roll' on Alstom deal

 "We’re positioned to be the broadest base power supplier with the largest installed base of services," Bolze told Reuters in an interview shortly after EU regulators approved the deal.

-Bolze said GE employees know how the combined company will be shaped, "so that people know how we're going to hit the ground, day one, on organisation."
+Bolze said GE employees know how the combined company will be shaped, "so that people know how we're going to hit the ground, day one, on organization."

 A GE spokesman said the company has not indicated how many jobs could be cut through the Alstom deal, only that the company has committed to adding 1,000 jobs in France.